lukso-network/docs/docs/guides/key-manager/execute-relay-call.md

 This example shows how a third party can execute a transaction on behalf of another user.
 :::

-To execute a signed transaction ABI payload requires the **KeyManager contract address**, the **transaction abi payload**, **signed transaction payload** and **nonce** of the controller key which signed the transaction.
+To execute a signed transaction ABI payload requires the **KeyManager contract address**, the **transaction ABI payload**, **signed transaction payload** and **nonce** of the controller key which signed the transaction.

 :::note
-To get the KeyManager address from the UniversalProfile address call the `owner` function on the Universal Profile contract.
+To get the KeyManager address from the UniversalProfile address, call the `owner` function on the Universal Profile contract.
 :::

 ```javascript